lauracondon/pands-project2021/README.md

     download the repository as a zip file by clicking the green 'Code' button at the top of this page.

 2. Open the resulting folder in Visual Studio Code.
-3. Navigate to analysis.py within the folder and click run.
+3. Navigate to analysis.py within the folder and click the green triangle on the upper right of the window to run in your terminal.

 Alternatively you can also run Python directly from the Windows Command Line, and skip downloading Visual Studio Code, by navigating to the folder where you saved the repository and entering python analysis.py.